grzegorz-kraszewski/amiga-gcc-2.95.3-math/README.md

 ## libmfloat

 Provides set of functions used internally by GCC to implement basic single precision floating point arithmetic.
-These functions are redirected to `mathieeesingbas.library`, so code linked is very small. `mathieeesingbas.library` detects FPU in the system at start and uses FPU code if available.
+These functions are redirected to `mathieeesingbas.library`, so code linked is very small. `mathieeesingbas.library` detects FPU in the system at start and uses FPU if available.
 Additionally `libmfloat` provides `fabsf()`, `ceilf()` and `floorf()`.
 The library assumes that global `MathIeeeSingBasBase` is declared and initialized.

 ## libmtransfloat

 Provides standard set of transcendental and number manipulation functions for single precision floats.
-These functions are redirected to `mathieeesingtrans.library`, so code linked is very small. `mathieeesingtrans.library` detects FPU in the system at start and uses FPU code if available.
+These functions are redirected to `mathieeesingtrans.library`, so code linked is very small. `mathieeesingtrans.library` detects FPU in the system at start and uses FPU if available.
 Functions provided are: `sinf()`, `cosf()`, `expf()`, `logf()`, `log10f()`.
 The library assumes that global `MathIeeeSingTransBase` is declared and initialized.

 ## libmdouble

 Provides set of functions used internally by GCC to implement basic double precision floating point arithmetic.
-These functions are redirected to `mathieeedoubbas.library`, so code linked is very small. `mathieeedoubbas.library` detects FPU in the system at start and uses FPU code if available.
+These functions are redirected to `mathieeedoubbas.library`, so code linked is very small. `mathieeedoubbas.library` detects FPU in the system at start and uses FPU if available.
 Additionally `libmdouble` provides `fabs()`, `ceil()` and `floor()`.
 The library assumes that global `MathIeeeDoubBasBase` is declared and initialized.

 ## libmtransdouble

 Provides standard set of transcendental and number manipulation functions for double precision floats.
-These functions are redirected to `mathieeedoubtrans.library`, so code linked is very small. `mathieeedoubtrans.library` detects FPU in the system at start and uses FPU code if available.
+These functions are redirected to `mathieeedoubtrans.library`, so code linked is very small. `mathieeedoubtrans.library` detects FPU in the system at start and uses FPU if available.
 Functions provided are: `sin()`, `cos()`, `exp()`, `log()`, `log10()`.
 The library assumes that global `MathIeeeDoubTransBase` is declared and initialized.

 ## library flavors